-The English Placement Test or the English Competency Examination is required before enrollment in any English Language Program course except ELP 118.
-Permission to enter all courses other than ELP 118 is required prior to registration.
-Permission can be obtained at the English Language Program office (CLS 2-046).
+The English Placement Test or the English Competency Examination is required before enrollment in any English Language Program course.
+Authorization to enter all courses is required prior to registration.
+Authorization can be obtained in the English Language Program office (CLS 2-046).